Electricity Prices Electricity Prices

 Rates aren’t the only thing you need to decide between.
 When you’re shopping for business electricity, you’ll notice different arrangements, which include:

-- Variable-rate tariffs: Variable rates are similar to fixed-rate contracts in terms of length, but they are more exposed to the market price for electricity and will vary up and down depending on the market.
+• Variable-rate tariffs: Variable rates are similar to fixed-rate contracts in terms of length, but they are more exposed to the market price for electricity.
+These tariffs vary up or down depending on the market conditions.

 Using deemed rates to establish a baseline